More about AWS database

 - Oracle to AWS migration tools

-- Optimizing Oracle Database Storage on AWS with Cloud Volumes ONTAP
+- Optimizing AWS Oracle Database Storage with Cloud Volumes ONTAP

 Oracle Database on AWS: RDS vs EC2